shmuelie/environment/README.md

-# environment
+# Environment

-Scripts, Configurations, and more for my environments (Windows, Linux, and Browser)
+Scripts, Configurations, and more for my environments.